-There are two kinds of state pension: the pensions that depend on work contributions (the old-age pension, the pension for work-incapacity and the survivor's pension) and the national pension.141 Someone is entitled to the state old-age pension if they have been employed for at least 15 years in Estonia.
-If the period of employment is shorter, they are not entitled to the old-age state pension and might fall under the national pension system (the national pension was € 175.94 in 2017).
+There are two kinds of state pension: the pensions that depend on work contributions (the old-age pension, the pension for work-incapacity and the survivor's pension) and the national pension.114 Estonians are entitled to the state old-age pension if they have been employed for at least 15 years in Estonia.
+If the period of employment is shorter, they are not entitled to the old-age state pension and might fall under the national pension system (the national pension was ≤ 205.21 in 2018).

 The national pension (also called National Pension Rate - NPR) provides a minimum pension for those who are not entitled to a pension that depends on work contributions, provided that they have lived in Estonia for at least five years before applying for a pension.
-The amount of the national pension as of 1 April 2018 is \leq 189.31 (up from \leq 175.94 on 1 April 2017).
-Generally, no additional benefits are provided via the state pension scheme.
+The amount of the national pension as of 1 April 2019 (Pensionikeskus, 2019) is ≤ 205.21 (up from